Walker scores 22, Celts beat Cavs 110-88 in Hayward’s return

 The Celtics, who never trailed, led by 13 at halftime and broke it open by outscoring the Cavaliers 26-10 over the opening 7:53 of the second half.
 Tatum had eight points and Hayward six in a spree that gave Boston a 79-50 edge.

+“We didn’t give in.
+I think we got down by 30, and then all of a sudden we’re down by 13,” Cavaliers coach John Beilein said.
+“That’s a huge positive that we didn’t stop at that point.”

-Cleveland did make it somewhat interesting by scoring 14 straight points spanning the end of the third quarter and early in the fourth.
-The Cavaliers sliced the margin to 85-73 on John Henson’s layup with just over nine minutes to play, but Tatum nailed a 3-pointer to spark a 7-0 spurt that pushed the Celtics ahead comfortably.
+Cleveland scored 14 straight points spanning the end of the third quarter and early fourth.
+The Cavaliers sliced the margin to 85-73 on John Henson’s layup with just over nine minutes to play, but Tatum nailed a 3 to spark a 7-0 spurt that pushed the Celtics ahead comfortably.

+“That’s how we need to play,” Cleveland forward Kevin Love said.
+“The problem is putting it together for a quarter, two quarters, three quarters, 48 minutes.”

 TIP-INS

 Celtics: G Marcus Smart missed the game with an eye infection and center Robert Williams was sidelined with left hip soreness. … The Celtics won Nov.
-5 at Cleveland in the clubs’ first meeting this season.
+5 at Cleveland in the first meeting between the teams this season.

 QUICK START